Creative problem solving: Techniques and strategies for effective solutions

 For example, divergent thinking can create multiple ideas for possible solutions.
 Convergent thinking can whittle those down to a few or one idea to implement.

-Here is a closer look at some key tenets of creative problem solving.
+Here’s a closer look at some key tenets of creative problem solving.

-Reframe the Problem as a Question
+Reframe the problem as a question

 Begin by restating the problem as a question or series of open-ended questions.
 The problem becomes more approachable with multiple possibilities available, and participants can be invited into the process.